sheehanleel/Wonderburger./conflict.md

                 juicy beef
 bottom bun      bottom bun

+Deleted 3 lines and added by beef to line 6 refer to the screenshot on the document file. under "Resolved the conflict"

 After pull merge of both of the pull requests.
 It will look like this.

 top bun